OneGameDad/GapBuffer/README.md

 Gap Buffers were developed to minimize the number of copy and/or move operations a computer must perform, as they were slow and thus costly (this is not the case with modern computers).
 Their design takes into account how humans interact with a text editor, as they are often inserting and/or removing text at a certain point for a while, before jumping elsewhere in the text do more insert and/or remove operations.
 Humans usually don't jump around the buffer doing many small operations quickly.

-## Version 1.0
+## Version 1.1

-This is the core version of the gap buffer with no additional optimizations or extra functionality.
+The core version has been extended to include a utf-8 compatible version of the gap buffer.
+As a result the ASCII-version has been updated to be in line in terms of functions and variable naming so it matches utf8GapBuffer.

 ### Possible Future Features